 How do you help individual departments be successful in the budgeting process – i.e., getting them to adhere to deadlines and have their actuals line up with initial projections?

-Joel: It starts with a well-performing executive team.
-So much depends on you know, a high-performing executive team.
+Joel: So much depends on a high-performing executive team.
 During that Q3 planning phase, we’re not talking about budgeting or who owns what as much as what we want to see the company do.
 It’s essential that the executive team informs and participates in the planning process, so when we get to budgeting in Q4, there’s agreement on where we’re going as a company.

 Another element is a business-finance partnership.
 We are building a team of business finance partners who act as analysts, and advisors supporting business leaders by partnering with the individuals who are doing the budgeting for those respective functional areas.
 These partners help business owners stay on track with the budgeting process and deliver numbers that line up with projections.